hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(a); // => 1
 ```

-This code returns `3` on the invocation of the function `doit` on line 7 and logs `1` from the `console.log` method on line 8.
-This code is an example of variable shadowing.
+The code returns `3` on the invocation of the function `doit` on line 7 and logs `1` from the `console.log` method on line 8.
+This example illustrates variable shadowing.
 On line 1, the global variable `a` is declared and initialized to the value of `1`.
 The `doit` function is declared on line 3 and accepts one argument, here the variable `a`.
 This parameter variable `a` shadows the global variable `a` on line 1 making it inaccessible within the function `doit`.
 When the `doit` function is invoked, it passes the value `3`.
 The `console.log` method on line 8 logs the global variable `a` from line 1.

-## 8. Example 2 - What does this code log and why?
+## 8. Variable Shadowing - What does this code log and why?

 ```js
 function changeName(name) {